LF-Ruiz/UT_Presentation/README.md

 - SEC is the first conference in number of picks for the five year period.

 ## If finally, UT joins SEC is going to have more chances to improve, more players would want to play in the team and the fan base is going to grow.
+- As Admiral McRaven said at UT speech, "If you want to change the world, don't back down from the sharks" UT is going to playing vs the best teams in college league, vs some "sharks", but it is a great move to improve the football team.

 ### And, that is very good, because we all know that football is big deal in the Lone Star State, So the better is our football team, more options to increase the fundraise we are going to have.
 More funds means more resources and more resources mean a better university.

 <br />
 <br />